-(iii) And the lesser of: (a) any amount available, after deduction of the above two amounts, to form the combined total amount fixed by the General Meeting; and (b) an amount equal to 0.5% of the consolidated profit for the year attributable to the Company.
+(iii) And the lesser of the two following amounts: (a) the amount that must be added to the two aforementioned concepts to make up the total combined remuneration established by the General Shareholders' Meeting; or (b) an amount equivalent to 0.5% of the consolidated profits for the financial year attributable to the Company.

-For the year 2011, as the 0.5% of the consolidated profit for the year attributable to the Company was the greater of the two amounts, the sum to be distributed as the third remuneration component was the sum remaining available as described under (a) above, that is, the sum of €660,938.65 gross, again in proportion to the amount of time for which Directors had been in office.
-For distribution the resulting amount is divided into 14, with the following factors being applied to these amounts to arrive at each individual payment: Chairman of the Board 2; First Deputy Chairman 1.75; Second Deputy Chairman 1.25; all other Board members 1
+For the year 2012, as the figure of 0.5% of the consolidated profit for the year attributable to the Company was the greater of the two amounts, the sum to be distributed as the third remuneration component was the remaining sum available as described under (a) above, that is, the sum of €735,213.18 gross, again in proportion to the amount of time for which Directors had been in office.
+For distribution, the resulting amount is divided into 14, with the following factors being applied to these amounts to arrive at each individual payment: Chairman of the Board 2; First Deputy Chairman 1.75; Second Deputy Chairman 1.25; and all other Board members 1.

 In accordance with policy laid down by the Board of Directors, the amount payable in respect of this third component is subject to the recipient making a mandatory investment in shares of the Company.
-The shares are to be purchased in a single transaction during the first stock market trading session after the final date by which periodic financial reports are required to be filed with the CNMV after the holding of a General Shareholders' Meeting approving the financial statements for the year
+The shares are to be purchased in a single transaction during the first stock market trading session after the final date by which periodic financial reports are required to be filed with the CNMV after the holding of a General Shareholders' Meeting approving the financial statements for the year.

-A breakdown of remuneration payable to each individual Director for the year 2011 is provided in Section G.
+A breakdown of remuneration payable to each individual Director for the year 2012 is provided in Section G.

-Indicate whether the Board has reserved for plenary approval the following decisions:
+Indicate whether the board has reserved for plenary approval the following decisions:

-On the proposal of the company's chief executive, the appointment and removal of senior officers, and their compensation clauses.
-NO Directors' remuneration, and, in the case of executive directors, the additional remuneration for their executive functions and other contract conditions.
-YES
+On the proposal of the company's chief executive, the appointment and removal of senio compensation clauses. or officers, and their NO Directors' remuneration, and, in the case of executive directors, the additional remeasure functions and other contract conditions. uneration for their YES